Oatsinthepine/Project4/README.md

 ## Topic (Health): Brain Tumor classification and detection using deep-learning models

 This project is aiming for finding the best performing model to classifiy different types of brain tumors by using different deep-learning models.
-Also the best perfroming model will be used to be deployed on Flask server (localhost) for users to test by uploading the image files, and model will returns per predictions
+Also the best perfroming model will be used to be deployed on Flask server (localhost) for users to test by uploading the image files, and model will returns per predictions in percentage.

 Team members: